 Changing, renewing or ending a tenancy

-Understand how your tenancy with FACS can be changed, renewed or ended
+Understand how your tenancy with DCJ can be changed, renewed or ended

 Tenants may be transferred by FACS Housing to meet a range of management purposes such as redevelopment or under-occupancy.